iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.5/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> Very, very good, for self and family💘<br> :date: __2021-02-10 20:25:53__

+> Very helpful.
+Easy to explore and use.
+A lot available to spend time on.<br> :date: __2021-02-09 19:37:19__

+> A great app with a wide range of useful tools for coping with stress, Covid Coach offers practices, learning, resources and assessments based on sound psychological science.
+There is an ability to favorite your favorite practices for quick use and the interface is simple and easy to use.
+Functions well and haven't had any glitches.
+I have only been using a short time, but the notifications and engagement have been useful.<br> :date: __2021-02-09 16:21:44__

+> Nice app.
+Helps me to manage my stress and anxiety.<br> :date: __2021-02-07 23:53:50__

+> Most military apps are really bad but this one feels like something you would spend money on.<br> :date: __2021-02-07 13:14:08__

 > Highly recommend it.
 I worked in a very demanding environment where there wasn't enough support.
 Using this coupled with professional help maximize the experience.<br> :date: __2021-02-03 18:14:23__

 > Very helpful and informative<br> :date: __2021-02-02 19:54:22__